tejomaygadgil/cgpos/README.md

 \text{argmax}_c \log P(\text{class}_c|\text{syllables}) &= \text{argmax}_c \sum_i  \log P(\text{syllable}_i|\text{class}_c)  + \log P(\text{class}_c)
 \end{align*} $$

-Multioutput predictions are achieved by following the [simple strategy](https://scikit-learn.org/stable/modules/generated/sklearn.multioutput.MultiOutputClassifier.html) of fitting one `MultinomialNaiiveBayes` per target.
+Multioutput predictions are achieved by following the [simple strategy](https://scikit-learn.org/stable/modules/generated/sklearn.multioutput.MultiOutputClassifier.html) of fitting one `MultinomialNaiveBayes` per target.

 ## Stupid Bayes
 `StupidBayes`[^3], on the other hand, is a variant of `MultinomialNaiveBayes` that skips probabilities altogether.
 The training pass only stores occurrence of syllables per category.
 A simplified version of [n-grams backoff](https://en.wikipedia.org/wiki/Katz%27s_back-off_model) is implemented to only generate shorter n-grams in order to fill in lookup gaps.